7.1. About Nuclei Near Cycle Model

 • Bus: Simple bus manager

-• EvalUart: Nuclei EvalSoC uart
+• EvalUart: Nuclei EvalSoC UART

-• EvalQspi: Nuclei EvalSoC qspi
+• EvalQspi: Nuclei EvalSoC QSPI

 7.2.2.
 Address Allocation of Evalsoc in xlmodel